 • Any labor and services involved in producing or fabricating the photograph.

 • Any reproduction rights associated with the photograph.”

 As you can see, photographers don’t charge tax to increase their profit.
-It is actually a law which requires them to charge tax on applicable packages.
+It is actually a law that requires them to charge tax.
 Furthermore, whatever sale tax they charge, it goes to the right government agency and they keep nothing.

-This is where the complexity kicks in.
-To make it simple, if a package involves a physical product, sale tax is applied.
-If your photographer charges sale tax on packages that have physical products, don’t freak out.
-Indeed, make sure your photographer charges sales tax.
-It’s a good sign to know that you are working with a professional who runs a legitimate business.
+So, if your photographer charges sale tax, don’t freak out.
+Indeed, it’s a good sign to know that you are working with a professional who runs a legitimate business.
 States & government increasingly audit small businesses like photography businesses.
 Does it worth the risk of never getting your photos because he/she was audited and bankrupted?
 No, it’s not worth it.
 Trust a professional and pay the tax.

 “The other photographers say sale tax is included in their packages.”